great travel site

 Mission: STS-130

-Launch Vehicle: Space Shuttle Endeavour
+Launch Vehicle: Space Shuttle Endeavor

 Launch Site: Kennedy Space Center - Launch Pad 39A

-Description: Space shuttle Endeavour will deliver the final connecting node, Node 3, and the Cupola, a robotic control station with six windows around its sides and another in the center that provides a 360-degree view around the International Space Station.
+Description: Space shuttle Endeavor will deliver the final connecting node, Node 3, and the Cupola, a robotic control station with six windows around its sides and another in the center that provides a 360-degree view around the International Space Station.

-Date: Feb.
-11, 2010
+Date: Mar 18, 2010

 Mission: STS-131